PyNetic/PyNetic/Philosophy.md

 ---
 # 🔀 What language is sent to the client?
+### In short, <ins>Python</ins>.
-In short, Python, although there should be means to include JavaScript in the bundle, and means to transpile python to JavaScript
+Although there will be means to include JavaScript into the bundle, and means to transpile Python to JavaScript wherever possible.
 - Javascript translation should be something the developer opt's into to send to the client.
 - If the developer wants to send JavaScript to the client then it should be explicitly written as JavaScript, or requested from PyNetic, by the developer, to transpile the desired python code to JavaScript.
 - PyNetic should be runtime-invariant